chovancova/log_system_php/README.md

 <ul>
 <li>Date and Time - when the activity is performed
 <li>the number of hours and minutes - How long lasts a particular activity
-<li>a brief description on what worked
+<li>a brief description of the activity
-Name of the user who created this record
+<li>Name of the user who created this record
 </ul>
 Logged in user can only see your records, you will be able to browse them and edit.
 Records should be able to navigate through the days, weeks or months.